 While Amazon's inception centered around book sales, it has since evolved into a comprehensive marketplace offering a vast array of goods, poised to surpass Walmart as the globe's largest retailer by 2024.
 The company's strategy of continuous diversification is exemplified by unexpected expansions such as the acquisition of Whole Foods in 2017 and venturing into the pharmacy sector the same year.

 Bezos held a significant stake of up to 16% in Amazon by 2019, which he subsequently transferred 4% to his ex-wife, MacKenzie Scott, as part of their divorce settlement.
-In 2020, Amazon experienced a remarkable 76% surge in its price fueled by the increased demand for online shopping amidst the COVID-19 pandemic.
+In 2020, Amazon experienced a remarkable 76% surge in its stock price fueled by the increased demand for online shopping amidst the COVID-19 pandemic.
 On July 5, 2021, Bezos transitioned from his role as CEO of the e-commerce behemoth to its executive chair.

 Bezos initiated Amazon's public offering in 1997 and subsequently became the first individual since Bill Gates in 1999 to amass a net worth surpassing $100 billion.
 Apart from Amazon, Bezos is involved in various ventures including the aerospace firm Blue Origin, the acquisition of The Washington Post in 2013, and the development of the 10,000-year clock, also known as the Long Now project.